PoisotLab/ms_metaweb_transfer/manuscript.md

-where minimal knowledge about interactions within a species pool is known, are capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large and contiguous spatial scales.
+where minimal knowledge about interactions within a species pool is known, are capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.

-Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically relevant proxy space.
-Transfer learning is a machine learning methodology that uses the knowledge gained from solving one problem and applying it to a related problem [@Torrey2010TraLea].
+Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically/ecologically relevant proxy space.
+Transfer learning is a machine learning methodology that uses the knowledge gained from solving one problem and applying it to a related (destination) problem [@Torrey2010TraLea].
 In this instance, we solve the problem of predicting trophic interactions between species, based on knowledge extracted from another species pool for which interactions are known, using phylogenetic structure as a medium for transfer.
 This allows us to construct a *probabilistic* metaweb for a community for which we have *no* prior interaction data for the desired species pool.
-Our methodology is outlined in @fig:concept, where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interactions;
-@Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic
-relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (interactions are treated as unknown in this instance).
+Our methodology is outlined in @fig:concept, where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (interactions are treated as unknown in this instance).

-![Overview of the phylogenetic transfer learning of species interactions networks.
-Starting from an initial network, we learn its representation through a graph embedding step (here, a truncated Singular Value Decomposition), yielding a series of latent traits; second, for the destination species pool, we perform ancestral character estimation using a phylogeny (here, using a Brownian model for the latent traits); we then sample from the reconstructed distribution of latent traits to generate a probabilistic metaweb at the destination (here, assuming a uniform distribution of traits), and threshold it to yield the final list of interactions.](figures/figure-concept.png){#fig:concept}
+![Overview of the phylogenetic transfer learning (and prediction) of species interactions networks.
+Starting from an initial, known, network, we learn its representation through a graph embedding step (here, a truncated Singular Value Decomposition; Step 1), yielding a series of latent traits (vulnerability traits representing species at the  lower trophic-level and generality traits species at higher trophic-levels; *sensu* @Schoener1989FooWeb); second, for the destination species pool, we perform ancestral character estimation using a phylogeny (here, using a Brownian model for the latent traits; Step 2); we then sample from the reconstructed distribution of latent traits (Step 3) to generate a probabilistic metaweb at the destination (here, assuming a uniform distribution of traits), and threshold it to yield the final list of interactions (Step 4).](figures/figure-concept.png){#fig:concept}

-There are a plurality of measures of species similarities that can be used for metaweb reconstruction [see *e.g.* @Morales-Castilla2015InfBio]; however, phylogenetic proximity has several desirable properties when working at large scales. @Gerhold2015PhyPat make the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously gave very similar conclusions.
+There is a plurality of measures of species similarities that can be used for metaweb reconstruction [see *e.g.* @Morales-Castilla2015InfBio]; however, phylogenetic proximity has several desirable properties when working at large scales. @Gerhold2015PhyPat made the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously found very similar conclusions.
 Interactions tend to conserve phylogenetic signal that encompass a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community